Planning a solo trip to Auckland, NZ? Here’s everything you need to know for your visit:

 - One Tree Hill is one of Auckland’s most significant volcanic peaks and an important burial place for Māori and New Zealanders.
 The monument and grave of Sir Logan Campbell, founding father of the city, can be found at the top set amid spectacular views.

-- Make your way to Achilles Point and take in the beautiful views and scenery (as a bonus, there’s a small secluded beach nearby).
+- Make your way to Achilles Point and take in the beautiful views and scenery (tip: there’s a small secluded beach nearby).

 LOCAL WISDOM